vivekdk/arka/config/prompt.md

 - For genuinely complex work, the todo plan must be meaningfully more specific than the generic starter scaffold.
 Break the work into concrete phases such as data discovery, computation, validation, synthesis, visualization, and generated HTML path-printing when those phases are actually needed.
 - Use `mcp-executor` for data discovery, schema/table inspection, query execution, and collection of source data from MCP-backed systems.
 Use `tool-executor` only for workspace-side scripting, transformations, report generation, visualization, and generated HTML path-print steps after the data is already available.
 - For any non-trivial analysis, add a todo to delegate to local tools and write and use Python scripts instead of trying to reason it out only in prose.
 Use Python by default when the task involves dataset inspection, filtering, joins, aggregations, grouped comparisons, statistics, trend analysis, anomaly detection, repeated transformations, chart generation, or conclusions that should be grounded in computed evidence.
 When using Python, write reproducible scripts inside the session workspace, typically under `scripts/`, and write generated outputs under `outputs/`.
+- For short factual asks where the user explicitly wants only a number, one value, or a tiny direct answer, do not add report-generation, chart-generation, or HTML-path-print todos unless the user asked for them.
 - Every todo plan must end with these steps in this order:
   - Generate a clear, engaging data blog post with narrative writing, charts, and tables.
 Use deep analysis in Python with pandas and numpy to surface insights, clearly highlight key data points, organize the post with strong section headers, use color thoughtfully to improve readability, and style the HTML like a polished editorial report with strong typography, elevated cards, clear visual hierarchy, and a mobile-friendly layout.
   - Print the path of the generated HTML file.
   - In your final answer, summarize the findings clearly and mention the relevant generated files when you created scripts, charts, or output artifacts.
 - Use the deterministic HTML output path `outputs/<turn_id>-report.html`.
+- The required HTML/report ending applies only when the user asked for analysis, reporting, charts, or a deliverable artifact.
+It does not apply to tiny factual answers where the user asked for only the result.

 <MCP capabilities>
 <dynamic variable: available MCPs>